 Unless the effects of chronic dieting are addressed, such as low T3 levels, excess Reverse T3 and even adrenal dysfunction (which often drives Reverse T3 levels up), attempts to lose weight and keep it off will often fail.

-Where a lot of thyroid patients struggle is convincing their doctor to test Free T3 and Reverse T3 levels in the first place, which are very important.
+Where a lot of thyroid patients struggle is convincing their doctor to test Free T3 and Reverse T3 levels in the first place.
 Addressing any non-optimal levels in these can help a lot of thyroid patients to not only lose weight if they wish, but also shift many other thyroid symptoms including fatigue, poor stamina, muscle aches and more.

 Your Set Point